Get Equipped

 Latisha's work in navigating parole and probation, medical transportation and Medicaid navigation, onsite housing and property management has given her unmatched expertise in discovering critcal pathways to accessing care, safe environments, as well as guiding people and systems in most effective ways to accommodate complex systems like relocation support, transitions from domestic violence shelters, efficient, culturally-informed stabilization.

 Latisha has been doing this work since 2021 and has extraordinary skill incorporating trauma-informed, culturally-infused solutions while maintaining efficient and effective systems.
-As a logged more than 2,750 hours of field research on trauma-informed, culturally-infused care.
+As an industry innovator, she has logged countless hours of field research refining her approaches.
 As a certified SMART Facilitator and CCAR Trainer, she’s brought those insights into the operations of agencies and systems statewide—showing up as an innovative thought leader who paints a different picture on what productive reentry solutions look like.

 Selected Training & Projects